 Studio 1E City Architecture, we concentrate on current issues, but we do not necessarily approach them in conventional ways.
 We find it important to take advantage of the opportunities that exist in the study situation and emphasise an exploratory and experimental approach.
 At the same time, we encourage the individual student to develop his or her academic methods and interests.

 Both the physical model, the analogue drawing and digital tools are used in the studio, and we believe in the value of combining both analogue and the digital tools.

 Studio 1E City Architecture belongs to program 1, and we work with transformation in a double sense:

 – firstly, as the urban transformation that takes place when something new is added in an existing context

-- All semester assignments have their focal point on the scale of 1:200 but will include context studies on a scale of 1:1000/1:500 and detailed studies on a scale of 1:50/1:20.
+– all semester assignments have their focal point on scale 1:200 but will include context studies on a scale of 1:1000/1:500 and detailed studies on a scale of 1:50/1:20.

 The studio is a bilingual studio in the sense that – in order to welcome non-Scandinavian students – all introductions are given in English and all assignments written in English.
 However, if students prefer presenting their work in Danish or another Scandinavian language, they can do so.
 Feedback is given accordingly.

 Teachers: Karen Olesen, Thomas William Lee and Thomas Færgemand Høyer